Golden Mile, Toronto: Golden Mile Mall

 Golden Mile Plaza was added west of the industrial "mile" in 1954 and was visited in 1959 by Queen Elizabeth II marking the further transformation of the area into a series of strip malls.

 The original strip mall on the north of Eglinton Avenue was anchored by a Famous Players movie theatre located at Pharmacy Avenue and Eglinton.
 The west section of the strip was severely damaged by a fire in 1986, which hastened the beginning of the transformation of the area into one of Toronto's largest concentrations of power centres and big-box stores.

 The plaza was replaced with the first Loblaws branded Super Store within Toronto and a few other retail stores.
 Its building was not a mall and was not comparable to the variety of retail stores and services it replaced.
 Other stores that were originally part of the strange design of the building were a Fabricland and a Zellers, which closed in the 2000s.
 The superstore was rebranded as a No Frills, and much later Toronto Employment and Social Services, popular retailer Joe Fresh (part of Loblaws), Fit 4 Less, and a dollar store became tenants in 2010, using space that Zellers and Fabricland had previously occupied.

 In 2017, the property owner Choice Properties REIT announced a redevelopment of the 19-acre site into a mixed-use, transit-oriented development.
 It will include a mix of buildings of various heights and a new Loblaws supermarket.
 The development will create new streets surrounding nine city blocks and include a public park and a public square.
 The first phase will entail the construction of the new supermarket, the demolition of the existing mall, and the construction of new streets through the project.
 This redevelopment is still in the proposal state, along with all other proposed redevelopment pending completion of the Golden Mile Secondary Plan Study.

 Institutions

 The Toronto East Detention Centre is a remand centre operated by the provincial government.

 The Golden Mile is home to several services operated by the City of Toronto government, including the Toronto Public Library, whose Eglinton Square branch is located in the neighbourhood.
 The Government of Canada also operates several institutions in the neighbourhood, including a provincial courthouse, as well as the Toronto East Detention Centre.
 The Toronto East Detention Centre is a remand centre operated by the Ministry of Community Safety and Correctional Services.

+Demographics

+Although the Golden Mile itself historically contained little residential development, the community is home to a large and diverse population.
+According to a City of Toronto planning report based on the 2016 Census, approximately 54% of residents in the surrounding study area are immigrants, compared with a slightly lower proportion across Toronto as a whole.
+Among immigrants who arrived between 2011 and 2016, the Philippines was the most common country of birth, followed by Sri Lanka, India, and China.
+Tamil, Arabic, and Greek are among the most commonly spoken languages at home other than English.